 - Evaluate the platform that accompanies the GPS tracker to make sure it has an app that allows for remote heavy equipment monitoring.
 There are technologies that are more reliable for low-service areas that can be common on remote jobsites.
 Tracker technology still has a little bit further to go (think further development in satellite in the future) before you can monitor remote assets and jobsites perfectly, but a number of strides have been made to bridge this gap and ensure tracker data can be reliably transmitted to your software platform in areas of poor service.

 Owning heavy equipment to complete your construction projects with is a big investment, so it is important to have a foolproof equipment management system in place.
 GPS tracking gives you visibility over where your heavy equipment is located across multiple projects and locations, in one central platform which can be accessed by your entire team by phone or computer.
 This makes project planning easier and results in better time management.

 Not only can heavy equipment GPS trackers give you location data, but they also automatically collect telematics such as hours, miles and maintenance data in real-time.
 This gives you control over your equipment fleet and enables you to make smarter decisions around your operations based on that data.

 If you dig deeper in the GPS tracking report data, it can help determine cost saving measures like whether or not assets are being utilized to their fullest potential.
 This enables better inventory control and buy/move/rent decisions.
 Overall you find more efficiency and value from your most important machinery with GPS tracking and the equipment management considerations it supports.

-To learn more about how GPS tracking can help you manage your heavy equipment across multiple projects and locations, check out our GPS technology guide or speak with one of our experts to get your questions answered.
+To learn more about how construction equipment GPS tracking can help you manage your heavy equipment across multiple projects and locations, check out our GPS technology guide or speak with one of our experts to get your questions answered.